 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-Born and raised in Clifton, NJ, Atlanta Garage Rocker, Rod Hamdallah has been tearing up Atlanta's vibrant music scene since before he was old enough to order his first drink.
-At 16, Rod began soaking up the Southern Delta Blues and Garage Rock sounds at a relentless pace; Influenced by early Punk, 50’s and 60’s R&B and Garage Rock, Rod took his sound to another level.
+Hailing from Atlanta, GA, Garage Rocker, Rod Hamdallah has been tearing up the southeast's vibrant music scene since before he was old enough to order his first drink.
+At 16, Rod began soaking up the Southern Delta Blues and Garage Rock sounds at a relentless pace; Influenced by early Soul, Blues and Garage Rock, Rod took his sound to another level.
 At 17, he started sharing the stage with influences such as, Sean Costello, Dexter Romweber and more.

-Rod's original musical elements are rooted in Blues, Garage and Early Country.
+Rod's original musical elements are rooted in Blues, Garage and Early Soul.
 Low-fidelity, dark storytelling and American Roots Music play a big part in the song writing.
-He creates a sound that can be likened to artists such as, The Sonics, Captain Beefheart, and more current acts such as The Black Lips and Tom Waits.
+He creates a sound that can be likened to artists such as, The Sonics, Captain Beefheart, and more current acts such as The Black Lips and The Growlers.

 Debut EP ‘Think About It’ comes out May 1st.
 Garage Rock and Lo-fi Bluesy vocals throughout all 5 tracks.
 The single "Think About It" keeps your head shaking with dirty guitar and a punk attitude, while the soulful vocals keep their place.
 "Carry You Home" featuring Colonel J.D.
 Wilkes of Th' Legendary Shack Shakers adds banjo and dreamy Wurlitzer piano to the Bluesy western tune.
-You can hear hints of The Sonics, dirty 50's R&B and parts similar to artists such as The Black Keys and Jack White.
+You can hear hints of The Black Keys and Jack White.

 Crafting a sound from all influences and personal experience with dynamic variation and melodic vocals.